jina-ai/jina/docs/how-to/sandbox.md

 ### 2. Don't support GPU yet

-Computation using GPU is most likely several times faster than using CPU in many usecases.
+Computation using GPU is most likely several times faster than using CPU in many use cases.
 But unfortunately,  we don't support using GPU for computation in Sandbox container yet.